-The OHMP is intended to cover the restoration, management and monitoring of peatland habitats during the operational life of the wind farm, and to provide measures for the enhancement of target bird species.
+The OHMP is intended to cover the restoration, management and monitoring of peatland habitats during the operational life of the wind farm and to provide measures for the enhancement of target bird species.
 Issues relating specifically to the construction of the wind farm (e.g. control of water runoff, disturbance to birds and other protected species such as reptiles and otter Lutra lutra) are not considered here.
-Further information about ecological mitigation measures to be employed during the construction period is included in EIA Chapters 8 and 9.
-An Outline Construction Environmental Management Plan (CEMP) is included in EIA Technical Appendix 3.1.
+Further information about ecological mitigation measures to be employed during the construction period is included in EIA Chapters 4 and 5.
+A draft Construction Environmental Management Plan (CEMP) is also included in EIA Technical Appendix 1.1.

-The spatial scope of the OHMP is contained wholly within an area under control of the Applicant (outlined in blue in SEI Figure 8.5.1) although part of the proposed restoration area lies outside the red line application boundary.
+The spatial scope of the OHMP is contained wholly within an area under control of the Applicant (outlined in blue on SEI Figure 5.3.1), although part of the proposed restoration area lies outside the red line application boundary.